Suzume: Plot

-Suzume Iwato is a 17-year-old high-school girl who lives with her aunt Tamaki in a small town in Miyazaki, Kyushu.
-One night, she dreams of being her younger self, searching for her mother in a ruined neighborhood.
-The next morning, on her way to school, Suzume encounters a young man searching for abandoned areas with doors.
-She tells him about an old onsen resort nearby.
-Driven by curiosity, Suzume follows the man to the abandoned resort, where she finds a door standing alone on its frame.
-She opens the door and sees a starlit field which she cannot enter (she passes through the door as normal).
-She then trips over a cat statue which becomes a real white cat and flees.
-Frightened, she leaves and heads to school.
+Suzume Iwato is a high-school girl living with her aunt Tamaki in a town in Kyushu.
+She has recurring dreams of her childhood self walking through a ruined cityscape at night, before running into a shadowy figure resembling her late mother.
+On her way to school one morning, Suzume meets a young man searching for abandoned locations with doors, and tells him of a nearby abandoned onsen resort.
+Following him there, Suzume discovers a free-standing door, which she opens to find a starlit field that she cannot enter.
+She trips over a cat statue on the floor, which turns into a real cat and flees.
+Frightened, Suzume rushes to school.

-Later at lunchtime, a small earthquake occurs.
-Suzume notices a blaze-like column arising from the site of the onsen that nobody else can see.
-Returning there, she finds the man from before, trying to close the door.
-Seeing him struggle and get injured, Suzume rushes to help, allowing the man to lock the door with an old key.
-The red column disappears, but not before crashing invisibly into the town and causing earthquake-like damage.
+During lunch, Suzume notices a huge column of smoke from the location of the abandoned resort, which no one else can see.
+She returns there and finds the man from earlier struggling to close the door through which the smoke is escaping.
+Suzume helps him lock the door with an old key.
+The smoke disappears, but not before causing earthquake damage to the town.

-Suzume takes the man, Sōta Munakata, to her home to bandage his wound.
-He explains that he travels across Japan, finding and locking doors in abandoned places to prevent a giant supernatural "worm" from causing earthquakes on the islands.
-The cat from the resort appears and turns Sōta into the child's chair he was sitting on.
-Sōta, now an animated chair with a missing leg, chases the cat to a ferry headed for Ehime with Suzume in tow.
-He describes the cat as a keystone, and that the worm was released after its removal from near the abandoned door.
+Suzume takes the injured man, Souta Munakata, to her home.
+He explains that he is a "Closer" and must locate and lock specific doors in abandoned places throughout Japan to prevent a supernatural "worm" from being released and causing earthquakes.
+As they talk, the cat from the resort appears and turns Souta into the chair he was sitting on.
+Souta, now an animated three-legged chair, chases the cat onto a ferry headed for Ehime, with Suzume following.
+Souta tells Suzume that the cat is a "keystone", and that the worm was released after the keystone's removal from the resort door.

-At Ehime, the pair use clues on social media from locals who have photographed the cat and named it "Daijin" to follow it across Shikoku, just as another earthquake occurs.
-With the help of local resident Chika, they find the worm and try to close its door of entry at an abandoned school.
-Sōta drops his key, so he tells Suzume to use it and lock the door by imagining the school's heyday.
-They successfully close the door, exorcising the worm.